 THERE ARE MORE THAN 370,000 COMPANIES in the Canadian construction industry today.

-Although more than 1 million Canadians work in construction, the large number of entrepreneurs in the industry means that the average company size is quite small.
+Although almost 1.5 million Canadians work in construction, the large number of entrepreneurs in the industry means that the average company size is quite small.
 More than 60% of construction employers have less than five employees.

 The Canadian construction industry employs almost 1.5 million people (that’s 1 in 13 people) – more than almost any other industry in Canada.

 There are many different types of construction companies that you could work for:

 - General contractors usually work with landowners or companies that want to build a structure.
 They act as the primary contractor on projects that involve a range of specialized construction activities, which are often sub-contracted out.